 She said they also are working on a plan for guest teachers and training those guest teachers with the unions.
 They are also in discussion with Lee Virtual School Principal Al Shilling for teacher training.

 “We will be sending out an anonymous survey to instructional staff and ask what are the barriers for them making the decision,” she said, adding that the survey will help with flexibility, as well as matching it with parental issues.

-As far as personal protection measures — masks, hand sanitizer, social distancing signs, could cost the district between $10 and $15 million for the year for students and staff.
+As far as personal protection measures, masks, hand sanitizer and social distancing signs could cost the district between $10 million and $15 million for the year for students and staff.